careport/file-formats/patient-roster.md

 ## File name and reporting period

-A roster file's name has five parts:
+A roster file's name has six parts:
 - the roster name
 - the reporting period duration
 - the reporting period start date
 - a timestamp indicating when the file was generated
+- the patient roster specification version
 - the file extension, which should always be `csv`

 The various parts of the file name are separated by underscores (`_`),